Frequently Asked Questions

 Q: What is the difference between

-repaircommands.
-A: Rebuild is a legacy command and repair should be used instead as it builds on top of the existing ETL instead of wiping it completely.
-(Prefer
+repairshould be used instead, as it builds on top of the existing ETL instead of wiping it completely.
+(Use

 repaircommand when possible.)

-Q: For GCP I'm unable to see the GCP Project on the cost allocation page.
-A: You can only filter by project in Assets, a workaround is naming their clusters with a naming convention that includes the project name or number
+Q: For GCP, I'm unable to see the GCP Project on the Allocations page.
+A: You can only filter by project in Assets.
+A workaround for this is naming their clusters with a naming convention that includes the project name or number.

 Q: Does Kubecost change labels/tags that include a